mischavandenburg/kubecraft/README.md

-# KubeCraft
+# Project KubeCraft

-Resources for the KubeCraft Skool Community
+This is KubeCraft.
+The #1 DevOps community on Skool.

 <https://skool.com/kubecraft>

+This repository is for managing our community project and documentation.

 The documentation is rendered at the following domain: